 When a complexType is changed within this new DM, all ancestors (enclosing complexTypes) also must be assigned a new name along with its global element name.
 For example if the enumerations on a XdStringType restriction are changed, the XdStringType, the XdAdapterType, the parent ClusterType and any enclosing ClusterTypes, the EntryType and the DMType must all get new UUIDs.
 The DMGen is aware of these processes and makes this an easier task than manual editing.

 S3Model DMs are made up of XML schema complexTypes composed by restriction of the Reference Model complexTypes.
 This is the foundation of interoperability.
 What is in the Reference Model is the superset of all DMs.
-The Pluggable part of the name is given to the fact that due to their unique identification the complexTypes can be seen as re-usable components.
+Because part of the name is a unique identification the complexTypes can be seen as re-usable components.
 For example, a domain expert might model a complexType that is a restriction of XdStringType with the enumerations for selecting one of the three measurement systems for temperature; Fahrenheit, Kelvin and Celsius.
-This PCM as well as many others can be reused in many DMs without modification.
-For this reason, the semantic links for PCMs are directly expressed in an xs:appinfo section in each PCM.
+This MC as well as many others can be reused in many DMs without modification.
+For this reason, the semantic links for MCs are directly expressed in an xs:appinfo section in each MC.
 This approach lends itself very well to the creation of RDF triples from this information.
 For example:

 <xs:appinfo> <rdf:Description rdf:about='&S3Model;mc-3a54417d-d1d6-4294-b868-e7a9ab28f8c4'> <rdfs:isDefinedBy rdf:resource='http%3A//purl.obolibrary.org/obo/RO_0002371'/> </rdf:Description> </xs:appinfo>